-The Q&A site is updated to the new syllabus at the end of the last exam each year (for 2017, this is after 29th November 2017).
-The site is also updated with new questions throughout the year, with about 30 questions added per month.
+For NIE candidates, the Q&A site is updated to the new syllabus at the end of the last exam each year (for 2018, this is on 27th November; for 2019, this is on 26th November).
+The site is also updated with new questions throughout the year.

 How can I ensure I have answered all the questions in the topic and not repeat questions I have already answered?

 There are no provisions in the online system for completely preventing repeated questions.
 This is due to the varied number of questions per subject area, but also because the Q&As should not be used as the only method of revision.

 SubscriptionsI have forgotten my username and password.
 What should I do?

 If you have forgotten your username and password, please use our automated reminder system here.

 You can find out how to subscribe here.

 All subscribers will automatically be upgraded to the new edition if their subscription period runs past the date of the final exam of the current edition.
 This is the same for both Police Manuals subscribers and those using the Q&A.